x

 Anxiety, depression, and trauma can lead to life-long suffering and even cause death if untreated in good time.
 Thanks to advancements in medical technology, therapy treatment for these mental health disorders has become more affordable.
 It is also accessible to most Americans, even as prevalence rates remain high.

 Do not suffer or let a loved one carry the burden of anxiety, depression, or trauma in silence.
 Reach out to Eleanor Health today.
 We will help you build steady progress and confidence toward your desired future.
 With our support, you can effectively manage your mental health with exclusive services such as virtual therapy.
 You can enjoy our services from the comfort of your home based on your schedule.
-We are currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.

 Steve North, MD